hvdwolf/Joying-RootAssistant/Radio-Mod/Readme.md

 The Radio app has a corrupted RDS text.
 The PS text is 8 characters and that same field is used for the 32 or 64 character RDS-text, but this string is not handled correctly by the app.

-The RED version is for older Audi (and older Volkswagen?)
+The RED version is for older Audi (and older Volkswagen?)</br>
-The RED_WHITE version is for a newer Audi (and newer Volkswagen ?)
+The RED_WHITE version is for a newer Audi (and newer Volkswagen ?)</br>
-The BLUE_WHITE has the frequency inwhite instead of yellow.
+The BLUE_WHITE has the frequency in white instead of yellow.</br>
 All have the modified Station name (PS text) and modified buttons.